 This one is huge and a big focus for me.
 I always wanted to reduce food waste because it’s good for the budget and the environment but right now there is an added reason.
 We don’t want to shop very often and store shelves often seem pretty bare these days.

-The two things you really need to do to avoid food waste is to have a meal plan and use leftovers in a wise way.
-For example, I cooked up some sausage for biscuits and gravy but I didn’t need the whole pack for that meal, I’m going to use some to go with waffles this week and freeze the rest to use in a casserole or more gravy later.
+The two things you really need to do to avoid food waste are to have a meal plan and use leftovers in a wise way.
+For example, I cooked up some sausage for biscuits and gravy but I didn’t need the whole pack for that meal, I’m going to use some to go with homemade waffles this week and freeze the rest to use in a casserole or more gravy later.

 Casseroles are a really good way to use things you have small bits of.
 I had a bunch of broken pieces of lasagna noodles, those can now be a baked ziti.
 I have ends of bread in my freezer that will be bread crumbs for meatballs and also some bread pudding.